Continuing Education Activity

 - Summarize some interprofessional team strategies for improving care coordination and communication to advance bethanechol use in the care of nonobstructive urinary retention and improve outcomes.

 Bethanechol was first synthesized in 1935, and it is a direct-acting parasympathomimetic agent that acts on postganglionic parasympathetic receptors.
-The pharmacological agent is FDA approved for the treatment of postoperative urinary retention, postpartum urinary retention, and overflow incontinence caused by neurogenic atony of the bladder.
+The pharmacological agent is FDA-approved for the treatment of postoperative urinary retention, postpartum urinary retention, and overflow incontinence caused by neurogenic atony of the bladder.

 Bethanechol may be utilized in spinal shock subjects who have recovered to the point of voluntary control of the urethra and in patients with a sensory and motor paralytic bladder.
-Bethanechol's actions are similar to those of acetylcholine(Ach), but the agent is not broken down via cholinesterase, which makes its therapeutic effects more lengthened when compared to acetylcholine.
+Bethanechol's actions are similar to those of acetylcholine(Ach), but the agent is not broken down via cholinesterase, making its therapeutic effects more lengthened when compared to acetylcholine.
 Bethanechol's moieties as a quaternary amine do not allow it to cross the blood-brain barrier and cause depressive actions.
 It is one of the most readily utilized agents to promote bladder emptying.
 The prescribed course of bethanechol varies following the character of the bladder dysfunction treated.

 - Postoperative urinary retention